dvberkel/alan-church/README.md

 # Alan Church
 Character for a GURPS campaign.
+It will be a mage.